Anonymous6598/Anonymous6598/README.md

 ## Important news
 >[!IMPORTANT]
 > Due to exams at my university I won't be able to make new updates for my apps.
-All new apps will be connected to my university projects and they won't be ment for public use.
+All new apps will be connected to my university projects and they won't be meant for public use.
 When I'm free, I'll make new updates.

 ## Donations